ioBroker/ioBroker.docs/docs/en/install/proxmox.md

 The configuration of the repositories then looks like this:

-<details><summary>Enterprise Repository</summary>
+<details><summary>enterprise repository</summary>

 ![enterprise](../../de/install/media/proxmox/enterprise.png)

 </details>

-###Updates
+### Updates
 After the package sources have been changed, a first system update should be carried out.
 The best way to do this is via the web interface:

-<details><summary>Updates</summary>
+<details><summary>updates</summary>

 ![updates](../../de/install/media/proxmox/updates.png)

 </details>

 Simply select the desired Proxmox node (e.g. "pve") and then click on **Update** under Updates.
 This will open the so-called Task Viewer, which is always displayed when any activity is carried out on the system.
 The Task Viewer can now be closed again.
-Incidentally, when the Task Viewer is displayed, you do not have to wait until the task has been completed ("TASK OK"), but this dialog can always be closed again immediately - the task itself continues to run in the background.
+By the way, when the Task Viewer is displayed, you do not have to wait until the task has been completed ("TASK OK"), but this dialog can always be closed again straight away - the task itself continues to run in the background.
 If updates are now available, they can be installed by clicking on **Upgrade**.

 The web console will then open and you can monitor the progress.

-<details><summary>Web Console</summary>
+<details><summary>web console</summary>

 ![web console](../../de/install/media/proxmox/web-konsole.png)